All Episodes

 I think the president asked Jim Baker to be part of it.

-Uh But the the there's this it's irresponsible.
+But it's irresponsible.

 This is just irresponsible.